stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 In the longer term, Q084 is expected to serve as:

-* a reference node for all stability plasticity tradeoff problems, biological and artificial,
+* A reference node for all stability plasticity tradeoff problems, biological and artificial.
-* a template for how to encode cross scale tension between volatile substrates and stable information,
+* A template for how to encode cross scale tension between volatile substrates and stable information.
-* a bridge between neuroscience theories of memory and AI design of memory architectures.
+* A bridge between neuroscience theories of memory and AI design of memory architectures.

 ---